-8 Exterior Paint Colors to Help Sell Your House Just like the colors on your interior walls, the hues you pick for your home's exterior should be ones you love coming home to day after day.
-That being said, if you're planning to put your house on the market in the near future, you'll also want to consider which shades will attract the broadest range of buyers.
+8 Exterior Paint Colors to Help Sell Your House Like the hues you choose for indoors, exterior house colors should be ones you love coming home to day after day.
+That being said, if you're planning to put your house on the market in the near future, the wise course is to consider which exterior paint colors are going to attract the broadest range of buyers.
 "Neutral and traditional colors are a good bet if you are going to paint your home's exterior to get it ready to sell," says Elizabeth Mendenhall, a realtor in Columbia, Missouri, and a 2014 regional vice president of the National Association of Realtors.
 "You want a look that is warm and inviting.
 Unique colors may turn away some potential buyers."
-If you're painting for resale, give some thought to these 8 colors with undeniable curb appeal.
+If you're painting for resale, give some thought to these eight exterior house paint colors with undeniable curb appeal.

 9 Calming Colors for a Serene Home With life more hectic than ever, we are all eager to fashion our homes as restful, relaxing sanctuaries.
 For a haven away from the cares of the world, include such essentials as comfortable furnishings and objects with sentimental value.
 Thoughtful color selection is another effective way to achieve serenity.
 Soothing shades range from snowy white to soft blue, foggy gray to pale peach.
 All radiate a sense of calm, helping you regroup, recharge, and face each day with renewed energy.